Skip to Content

 • Email

-5-year financial plan
+The five-year financial plan process

 The Local Government Act requires the RDCO to develop and approve a five-year Financial Plan by March 31 each year.
 The RDCO financial plan consists of more than 80 budgets funding the delivery of regional, sub-regional and local services to over 195,000 residents, businesses and visitors throughout the region.
 Various trends and variables impact the financial plan including, but not limited to, economic conditions, population growth, demographics, climate change, and regulatory or legislative amendments.
 The financial plan aims to balance these factors in alignment with the Board approved strategic priorities, as well as corporate and service plans.